the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Adjust spacing on header to prevent screen overflow.
 [FBAR-132]
 * Tweak - Adjust aria attributes and add loader text to make ajax loading more accessible.
 [FBAR-147]
 * Tweak - Add the `tribe_events_latest_past_view_display_template` filter to allow controlling the display of templates  in the context of the Latest Past Events View.
 [FBAR-148]
+* Tweak - Allow passing of additional data to the AJAX request by use of container data.
+[FBAR-162]

 = [5.1.6] 2020-08-24 =